ECMS Eurosystem Collateral Management System

-The objective of this project is to merge the national central banks’ existing 19 different national collateral management systems (CMS) into a single collateral management system covering the entire Eurosystem.
-A prerequisite for a single functional approach is sufficient harmonisation.
+The objective of the ECMS project is to replace the existing 20 different national collateral management systems (CMSs) run by the national central banks by a unified collateral management system covering the entire Eurosystem.
+A prerequisite for a single functional approach is sufficient harmonisation of the underlying processes.
 Based on a stocktaking exercise with the Eurosystem’s national central banks, a framework was drawn up.
 This framework comprises general principles, specifies high-level user requirements and identifies areas that still need harmonising.

 The ECMS will consist of core components (functionalities, services and processes) which have already been harmonised or can be harmonised at the Eurosystem level.
 In addition, there will be components within the ECMS where the individual national central banks may opt either to use the ECMS services or to continue using the national collateral management system for these areas.
 Non-harmonised functionalities, services and processes will not be covered by the ECMS.